AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     alias the callee's parameters and accessed global objects in ways that are not allowed in SPARK)

-* [ADA_RECURSIVE_SUBPROGRAMS]
-  When the body of a subprogram is not analyzed by GNATprove, it shall not be mutually recursive with a subprogram analyzed by GNATprove.
-Recursivity due to calls through access-to-subprograms and overriding of dispatching calls should not be taken into account for checking respect of this assumption if they are not visible at the point of call.

 * [ADA_OBJECT_ADDRESSES]
   When the body of a function is not analyzed by GNATprove, its result should not depend on the address of parts of its parameters or global inputs unless